-- 1. Check to make sure there are no nicks or burrs in crankshaft bore of oil pan. - Apply a light coat of engine oil to outside diameter of oil seal. - Drive oil seal into oil pan using a seal driver.
+- Check to make sure there are no nicks or burrs in crankshaft bore of oil pan. - 2.
+Apply a light coat of P80 Emulsion Lubricant (refer to Tools and Aids) to outside diameter of oil seal. - Drive oil seal into oil pan using a seal driver.
 Make sure oil seal is installed straight and true in bore, to depth shown.